Physical and unphysical regimes of self-consistent many-body perturbation theory: Zero space-time dimensional toy-model

+For all practical purpose, we expect the criterion (\ref{eq:criter}) to be essentially equivalent to the following simpler one:

-In what follows we will use this simplified criterion.
-We also introduce an extra factor $1/\xi^{N_0}$ in the definition (\ref{eq:def_sig_xi}) of $\Sigma_{N,\xi}$, where {the value of $N_0$ will be conveniently chosen; such an $N$-independent factor does not matter for the criterion (it does not change whether or not the sequence $\Sigma_{N,\xi}$ converges).}
+{\bl Indeed, (\ref{eq:criter}) implies (\ref{eq:manifesto_crit}), and a situation where (\ref{eq:manifesto_crit}) would hold while (\ref{eq:criter}) would not hold seems unlikely to occur.} In what follows we will use the simplified criterion (\ref{eq:manifesto_crit}).
+We also introduce an extra factor $1/\xi^{N_0}$ in the definition (\ref{eq:def_sig_xi}) of $\Sigma_{N,\xi}$\,, where {the value of $N_0$ will be conveniently chosen; such an $N$-independent factor does not matter for the criterion (it does not change whether or not the sequence $\Sigma_{N,\xi}$ converges).}